melee124/pizzapizza/readme.md

 ## Description

-_This website allows users to order a pizza, selecting different toppings and checking the final order and price._
+_This website allows users to order a pizza, selecting different toppings and sizes and checking the final order and price._

 ## Setup/Installation Requirements